 Keywords help you reach your audience but choosing effective keywords can be hard when your competition is using the same keywords.
 One way to find keywords that will make you stand out is to reach people at the top of the search funnel.
 When people first search for something they start with a question to understand what they are searching for.
 Their next search is more narrowed in and often a comparison question, and their last search is finally branded.
 To reach your audience before they find your competitors, you will want to have keywords that will match their search at the top of the funnel.

 Keywords can be used on more channels than just your website.
 Social media is a great place to use keywords because keywords make you searchable.
-For more on that, check out this blog.

 Get started on these steps and let us know how it goes in the comments section!